Mikaela/mikaela.github.io/pages/browser-extensions.markdown

     * warns if `intl.accept_languages` is not `en-US, en` .
     * starts the browser with common size (I love this on big displays).
     * spoofs the user-agent as the latest Firefox ESR version.
+* `privacy.trackingprotection.cryptomining.enabled` = `true` so cryptomining
+  on some websites gets blocked and won't waste resources.
+* `privacy.trackingprotection.fingerprinting.enabled` = `true` I am not
+  entirely sure what this does, but as I already recommend `privacy.resistFingerprinting`, why not?
 * `intl.accept_languages` to `en-US, en`
     * see above.
 * `extensions.pocket.enabled` to `false` so the Pocket integration goes away